Vyral/base-template/_posts/2019-03-05-what-is-needed-to-shoot-high-quality-video.md

 {% include youtube.html %}

-<center>Today’s video is about how to make good video.
-Specifically, what you’ll need to shoot and edit your own videos to send out to your database.</center>
+<center><em>Today&rsquo;s video is about how to make good video.
+Specifically, what you&rsquo;ll need to shoot and edit your own videos to send out to your database.</em></center>

+&nbsp;

 If you’re going to shoot video to send out to your database, you need to make sure it’s good video.
 To give you a good idea of where to start, I’ll tell you what I use to shoot my videos.